amundsen-io/amundsen/frontend/docs/application_config.md

 The above code will show a notice with a red exclamation icon whenever a final user visits any table within the specified cluster, database, and schema or any dashboard within the specified product, cluster, and groupname.

+If you want to use a dynamic HTML message that changes depending on the name of the resource, you can use string formatting as shown below:

 ```
   resourceConfig: {
     [ResourceType.table]: {